missionpinball/mpf-docs/game_logic/players/index.rst

 MPF configuration files do not work with variables as easily as "real" programming languages.
 The primary method of changing a variable is by configuring the change you would like to make.
-In the current version of MPF (0.33), this is primarily done in the ''scoring:'' section of your mode.
+In the current version of MPF, this is primarily done in the ``variable_player:`` section of your mode.

 .. code-block:: mpf-config

   ##! mode: my_mode
-  scoring:
+  variable_player:
     # add 1 to bumper_hits
     bumper_1_active:
       bumper_hits: 1